 Welcome to the visual world of Lucidchart!
 Here, you can build beautiful diagrams easily, edit them with colleagues simultaneously, and save all of your changes instantly.

 This article will provide some basic resources that will help you get started.
-It will guide you through the document page and around the editor, teach you how to create and customize a simple diagram, and acquaint you with the wide range of features that Lucidchart offers.
+It will guide you through the document page and around the workspace, teach you how to create and customize a simple diagram, and acquaint you with the wide range of features that Lucidchart offers.

 For more detailed articles on specific topics, check out our Knowledge Base and Community.